Stabilization approaches for the hyperelastic immersed boundary method for problems of large-deformation incompressible elasticity: Numerical Methods

-The methods used for FSI are described in detail in two previous works \cite{Griffith2009, Griffith2017}.
+The Immersed Boundary-Finite Element (IBFE) method for FSI has been described in detail previously \cite{Griffith2017, Griffith2009}.
 Briefly, a staggered-grid finite difference method is used to discretize the Eulerian equations, and a nodal FE method is used to discretize the Lagrangian equations \cite{HowardElmanDavidSilvester2014}.
-In this scheme, the Eulerian velocity $\ub$ is approximated at the cell edges (faces in three spatial dimensions), and the pressure $p$ is approximated at cell centers.
+In this scheme, the Eulerian velocity $\ub$ is approximated at the cell edges (faces in three spatial dimensions), and the Eulerian Lagrange multiplier field $\peul$ is approximated at cell centers.
 We use standard second order accurate finite differences to discretize the Eulerian incompressible Navier-Stokes equations (\ref{ns}) and (\ref{divfree}) \cite{Griffith2009, Leveque2007}.
-In our computations, we use the \emph{unified formulation} of the hyperelastic IB method \cite{Griffith2017}. \\ We discretize the structure $\soliddomO$ via a triangulation $\mathcal{T}_h = \cup_e K^e$, in which $K^e$ are the elements.
-On $\mathcal{T}_h$, we define Lagrangian basis functions $\{\phi_\ell(\Xb)\}_{\ell=1}^m$, in which $m$ is the number of FE nodes in our triangulation.
-These functions belong to the common FE spaces of \textbf{P1}, \textbf{P2}, \textbf{Q1}, and \textbf{Q2}, which in two spatial dimensions denote the spaces of linear, quadratic, bilinear, and biquadratic basis functions, respectively; see \cite{HowardElmanDavidSilvester2014}.
+In our computations, we use the unified weak formulation of the hyperelastic IB method, which corresponds to determining the structural force $\Fb$ via equation (\ref{weak-force}) \cite{Griffith2017}. \\ We discretize the structure $\soliddomO$ via a triangulation $\mathcal{T}_h = \cup_e K^e$, in which $K^e$ are isoparametric elements.
+On $\mathcal{T}_h$, we define Lagrange basis functions $\{\phi_\ell(\Xb)\}_{\ell=1}^m$, in which $m$ is the number of FE nodes in our mesh.
+In the computations performed in this study, these functions belong to the common FE spaces of \textbf{P1}, \textbf{P2}, \textbf{Q1}, and \textbf{Q2}, which in two spatial dimensions denote the spaces of linear, quadratic, bilinear, and biquadratic basis functions, respectively; see, for instance, Elman \etal~\cite{HowardElmanDavidSilvester2014}.
 In three dimensions, we only use \textbf{P1} and \textbf{Q1}, which are the spaces of linear and trilinear basis functions.
-The mapping $\cb$ is approximated by $\cb_h(\Xb,t) = \sum_{\ell=1}^m \cb_{\ell}(t)\phi_{\ell}(\Xb)$.
-The Lagrangian force is also be approximated with the same finite element basis via $\Fb_h(\Xb,t) = \sum_{\ell=1}^m \Fb_{\ell}(t) \phi_{\ell}(\Xb)$.
-Gaussian quadrature rules are used to integrate the integral equations \cite{ThomasJRHughes2000}.
-For each case, we use integration orders which exactly integrate the basis functions of our chosen FE space; we do not employ selective reduced integration.\\ Coupling between the Eulerian and Lagrangian variables is mediated by discretized integral equations with regularized delta function kernels.
-The regularization of the delta function is one place in the scheme where the solid's incompressibility is typically lost because the kernel functions used in practice generally have a non-zero gradient.
-Including a volumetric energy term in the solid's strain energy can help to overcome spurious volume changes that result from this construction.
-We use a regularized delta function of the form $\delta_h(\xb) = \prod_{i=1}^d\delta_h(x_i)$, in which $d$ is the spatial dimension.
-Specifically, we use the four point smoothed delta function of Peskin \cite{Peskin2002}. \\ The prolongation and restriction operators of the coupling are constructed to be formal adjoints of one another.
-This means that there is conservation of power as we map data between the Eulerian grid and Lagrangian mesh.
-In two spatial dimensions, our discrete prolongation operator is:
+We include low order spaces to demonstrate the robustness of the stabilization method and show that even low order approximations may also achieve favorable volume conservation.\\ In all cases, the mapping $\cb$ is approximated by $\cb_h(\Xb,t) = \sum_{\ell=1}^m \cb_{\ell}(t)\phi_{\ell}(\Xb)$.
+The Lagrangian force is also approximated with the same FE basis via $\Fb_h(\Xb,t) = \sum_{\ell=1}^m \Fb_{\ell}(t) \phi_{\ell}(\Xb)$.
+Let $[\Fb]$ be the vector representation of $\Fb_h$, and let $ [\boldsymbol{B}]$ be the vector with entries $-\int_{\soliddomO} \PPs \cdot \nabla_{\Xb}\phi_l(\Xb) \, d\Xb$.
+Equation (\ref{weak-force}) may be written discretely as